 From Florence by Car

-The journey usually 45 minutes to an hour, depending on traffic and where you leave from in Florence.
+The journey is usually 45 minutes to an hour, depending on traffic and where you leave from in Florence.

 TAKE the A-11/E76 toward Pisa.
 EXIT Pistoia, pay the toll, and stay to the left toward Pistoia Ovest.
 Exit the road at Pistoia Ovest.
 Turn LEFT at the stop sign onto SP17.
 Turn RIGHT into the large free parking lot.